jwalk99star/fs-journal/journal/05/questions.md

 07. What is middleware?

-  > | An application that serves as a bridge between your database and another application. |
+  > | A security check between your database and another application; i.e., .use in our constructor.|

 08. The ______ pipeline delivers information from the client while the ______ pipeline returns it.
 Fill in the blanks.